-^{}Profit before tax represents income net of post-tax transfers to unallocated surplus of with-profits funds, before tax attributable to policyholders and unallocated surplus of with-profits funds, unit-linked policies and shareholders' profits.
+Profit before tax represents income net of post-tax transfers to unallocated surplus of with-profits funds, before tax attributable to surplus of with-profits funds, unit-linked policies and shareholders' profits.

 The presentation of the half year and full year 2006 comparative results has been adjusted to show Egg as a discontinued operation.